snipershenxing/sample-game-back-end/README.md

 # drop-token-game-back-end
-98point6 Drop-Token: At-home interview question for BE engineers
-We would like you to implement a backend (REST web-service) that allows playing the game of 9dt, or 98point6 drop token.
-This should allow the players to create games, post moves, query moves and get state of games.
-Rules of the Game
 Drop Token takes place on a 4x4 grid.
 A token is dropped along a column and said token goes to the lowest unoccupied row of the board.
 A player wins when they have 4 tokens next to each other either along a row, in a column, or on a diagonal.
 If the board is filled, and nobody has